Bio::Tools

 file names and reading from streams is also ready to use.

-Note that this module does not provide support for running an analysis.
+Note that this module does not provide support for

 Rather, it is positioned in the subsequent parsing step (concerned with